AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

 * **Fragment Elements**

   * Elements correlate to the data fields holding content.
-  * You use a content model to create the Content fragment.
+  * You use a [Content Fragment Model](/help/sites-cloud/administering/content-fragments/content-fragment-models.md) to create the Content fragment.
 The elements (fields) specified in the model define the structure of the fragment.
 These elements (fields) can be of a variety of data-types.

 * **Fragment Paragraphs**